 Medicare Part D

 Medicare Part D provides outpatient prescription coverage.
 Private insurance companies administer these plans.
-Part D is separate, not part of original Medicare.
+Part D is a separate plan and not part of Original Medicare.

 A Medicare Advantage plan might also include the coverage that Part D offers.